jlettvin/Ellipsis/README.md

 it may have a favicon.ico file.

-Each section of your paper (directory name) must appear in the Ellipsis file "..." in the parent directory.
+Each section of your paper (directory name) must appear in the Ellipsis file "...Content" in the parent directory.
-For instance, the file "..." typically contains:
+For instance, the file "...Content" typically contains:
 ```
 Head
 Introduction